How solar panels work

 We perform two types of doping for solar panels, which we will explain now.
 If you would like to know how solar panels are made, read our article here.

-We add a small amount of boron to the silicon during the making of solar cells.
-Boron has only 3 valent electrons.
+We add a small amount of boron to the silicon during the production of solar cells.
+Boron has only 3 valence electrons.
 These boron atoms bond to adjacent silicon atoms.

 But, there are not enough electrons in boron to complete a bond with all the silicon atoms.
 Essentially, some holes are left behind.
 This causes an imbalance of charge, leaving the silicon cell positively charged.
 This residual positive charge is where the name p-type doping comes from.

 The next type of doping is n-type doping.
 This is where phosphorus is added to the surface of a silicon solar cell.
 Phosphorus has 5 valence electrons.
-Out of the 5 valent electrons, 4 bond to the surrounding silicon atoms.
+Out of the 5 valence electrons, 4 bonds to the surrounding silicon atoms.

 But, it leaves one remaining electron from each phosphorus atom that has not bonded to anything.
 Essentially, this leaves the surface of the solar cell negatively charged.
 This residual negative charge is where the n-type doping name comes from.